Create Icons Easily

 Multi-byte Strikes Again

 Multi-byte support, while by-and-large a now a well-supported stable of modern programming languages, is still something that trip up a person from time to time.
-In particular, while UTF-8 is the de facto standard for encoding it does pose an issue when you get down to the char
+In particular, while UTF-8 is the de facto standard for encoding it does pose an issue when you get down to the character level.

 Well, the short of the long is a nice bit of hackery provided by at 山下英孝.
 Basically, the trick involves a slice after grabbing the characters directly from the string.